When I die…

 My boy would sit on a quiet evening and stare at the western sky

-Staring into the golden hue as the sun blushes as a bride shy
+Staring into the golden hue as the sun blushes like a bride shy

 And into the expanses of green afar and the bright lights near